yutian-zhao/networked-popularity/ipynb/README.md

-This folder contains history draft Jupyter notebooks which used to analyse data.
+This folder contains history draft Jupyter notebooks which are used to analyse data.
+Move to the root directory of the project to run.